kathleenlma/kathleenlma.github.io/_pages/about.md

 	</div>
 	<div class="col-md-6">

-		<p>Kathleen Ma is a senior studying policy, urban studies and visual arts at Princeton University. </p>
+		<p>Kathleen Ma is an student, artist and designer.
+She is a senior studying policy, urban studies and visual arts at Princeton University. </p>

 		<p>She has worked at <a href="njfuture.org">New Jersey Future</a>, <a href="sf-planning.org">San Francisco Planning Department</a> and <a href="groundplaysf.org">Groundplay</a>.</p>